Why we are engaging with Forth Housing Association Ltd (Forth)

 We are engaging with Forth about its governance and development plans.

-The investigation reports and a finance review (September 2021) and Forth’s full response (October 2021) identified evidence of serious failings in Forth’s control of payments and benefits, ethical standards, management of conflicts of interest, allocations practices and concerns regarding the culture of the organisation.
+In 2021 Forth notified us of allegations relating to breaches of its Code of Conduct.
+It commissioned two investigations and a finance review which identified evidence of serious failings in Forth’s control of payments and benefits, ethical standards, management of conflicts of interest, allocations practices and concerns regarding the culture of the organisation.

-Forth provided its one year business plan to us in November 2021.
-There were gaps in the business plan including in the areas of risk management, prioritising tenants and service users and stock information.
-Forth does not have an asset management strategy and there are weaknesses in the reliability of Forth’s stock condition information.
+During 2022/2023 Forth made good progress in delivering improvement.
+Forth has addressed gaps in its business plan including in the areas of its mission and values, risk management, prioritising tenants and service users and stock information.
+Forth has reviewed its asset management strategy and commissioned a stock survey to address weaknesses in the reliability of Forth’s stock condition information.
+Forth commissioned an options appraisal in February 2023.

-Forth has plans to grow through a programme of new homes for social rent, and will receive significant public subsidy to help achieve this.
-The number of affordable homes provided by Forth will increase by around one fifth over the next five years.
-We are now seeking assurance that Forth remains a suitable recipient of public and private funds.
+Forth has plans to grow through a programme of new homes for social rent and will receive significant public subsidy to help achieve this.
+The number of affordable homes provided by Forth will increase by around one fifth over the next five years and Forth will receive significant public subsidy to help achieve this.

 The Housing (Scotland) Act (2010) requires us to monitor and assess the financial well-being, governance and performance of each Registered Social Landlord (RSL).